rwxrob/notes/Philosophy/No one will be there for you forever.md

 In the Ashtanga Yoga tradition this concept of non-attachment, non-possessiveness, and non-greed is called **Aparigraha** one of the five Yamas.
 Practicing this is a big part of achieving true peace of mind, the primary goal of Ashtanga Yoga.
 Practicing non-attachment helps to free the mind from constant desire and anxiety and allows you to accept change and loss gracefully, unlike me.

-Those who achieve Aparigraha exude self-confidence, indepe

 Losing Aparigraha happens gradually and quietly.
-Every sacrifice you make "for the greater" good is a step toward attachment, dependency, and greed.
+Every sacrifice you make "for the greater good" is a step toward attachment, dependency, and greed.
+This has been how I've al

+Those who achieve Aparigraha exude self-confidence, independence, and strength.
+This makes them strong and ready to face everything life will throw at them until, eventually, they face death without flinching.
+Occasionally, fear flickers in their eyes but is snuffed out by their pure knowledge just how fleeting everything really is, the good and the bad.
+When they love, they love deeply but know it is temporary.
+When the feel anger, they turn that energy into action knowing it too will pass.
+This is how Viktor Frankl made it through the Nazi concentration camps without ever handing over his will and soul to his captors.
+It is one of the most important secrets to happiness in life.